-- Diagnostic test which detect virus and tell you if you have a current infection
+- Diagnostic tests which detect virus and tell you if you have a current infection

-- Antibody test which might tell you if you had a past infection
+- Antibody tests which might tell you if you had a past infection

 There are two types of diagnostic tests: molecular tests, such as RT-PCR tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
 For more information about testing and to download posters and infographics, visit the FDA or CDC website.

 Testing is free of charge regardless of insurance or immigration status

 All COVID-19 testing and related services must be free of charge to Illinois residents, regardless of insurance or immigration status.
 Some providers are charging Illinois residents for COVID-19 tests, and/or requiring Illinois residents to receive a COVID-19 serology test to check for antibodies prior to, and as a condition of, administering a COVID-19 diagnostic test.
 Any provider who continues these practices risks investigation, financial consequences, or other sanctions from the State of Illinois.
 For tips on what situations will trigger a surprise medical bill, and what do to if you receive one, read more in this Consumer Reports article.

 IL Dept. of Healthcare and Family Services has a new eligibility category to reimburse providers for these services.
 For more information, please see this IHFS Provider Notice regarding free COVID-19 testing for Illinois residents.

 - People who have symptoms of COVID-19.

 - People who have had a known exposure to someone with suspected or confirmed COVID-19.

 - People who are fully vaccinated should get tested 3-5 days after exposure, and wear a mask in public indoor settings for 14 days or until they receive a negative test result.